speciationgenomics/speciationgenomics.github.io/_pages/Introduction_to_R.md

 dim(z)
 ```

 When we ask R if `z` is a matrix, it returns a *logical statemnt* - `TRUE` - indiciating it is indeed a matrix.
-Logical statements are an important concept in programming and we will return to them in the next chapter.
+Logical statements are an important concept in programming and we will return to them in the next session.

 When we used `dim`, R responds with two values - the number of rows and the number of columns.
 A crucial point here is that whenever we refer to matrices, i.e. for extracting data, **we first specify the row and then the column.** We can also use separate functions such as `nrow` and `ncol` to get the same values, like so: